Outline

 2026 Course Structure

-Most people attending the course will have completed a UK part 1 and Part 2 and will have had around two years of professional experience.
+Most people attending the course will have completed the UK part 1 and Part 2 and have around two years of professional experience.
 Most will aim to sit the Part 3 with APEAS, the Scottish Examination Authority.

-The course cannot cover the full extent of knowledge required for the Part 3, but is designed to update your knowledge and understanding across the five areas of the ARB/RIBA Part 3 criteria namely:
+The course cannot cover the full extent of knowledge required for the Part 3, but it is designed to update your knowledge and understanding across the five areas of the ARB/RIBA Part 3 criteria, namely:

 - Professionalism